sdv-dev/SDV/_sources/user_guides/single_table/gaussian_copula.rst.txt

 -  Create an instance of a ``GaussianCopula``.
 -  Fit the instance to your data.
 -  Generate synthetic versions of your data.
--  Use the a ``GaussianCopula`` to anonymize PII information.
+-  Use ``GaussianCopula`` to anonymize PII information.
--  Customize the data tranformations to improve the learning process.
+-  Customize the data transformations to improve the learning process.
 -  Specify the column distributions to improve the output quality.

 What is GaussianCopula?
 -----------------------

-The ``sdv.tabular.GaussianCopula`` model is based on the the usage of `copula funtions <https://en.wikipedia.org/wiki/Copula_%28probability_theory%29>`__.
+The ``sdv.tabular.GaussianCopula`` model is based on `copula funtions <https://en.wikipedia.org/wiki/Copula_%28probability_theory%29>`__.

 In mathematical terms, a *copula* is a distribution over the unit